StructuredCS/awesome-database-design-problems/problems/university-system.md

 - A **Student** belongs to a **Department**.
 - An **Instructor** belongs to a **Department**.
 - A **Course** belongs to a **Department**.
-- A course may have a prerequisite course, which is also a **Course**.
-A course can also be a prerequisite for another course.
+- A **Course** may have many prerequisite courses, which are also courses.
+A course can also be a prerequisite for many other courses.
 - A **Section** is an offering of a **Course** in a specific semester/year.
 A specific semester/year can have multiple sections of the same course.
 - A **Teacher** can teach multiple **Sections** of the same or different courses in a semester/year.
 A **Section** is taught by only one **Instructor**.
 - A **Student** can take multiple **Sections** in a semester/year, and a **Section** can have multiple **Students** enrolled.